(meth skoe POL a meen)

 Animal reproduction studies have not been conducted.
 Methscopolamine is a derivative of scopolamine.
 Scopolamine is reported to cross the placenta; fetal toxicity noted in case reports.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, dry mouth, change in taste, nausea, insomnia, or anxiety.
-Have patient report immediately to prescriber severe dizziness, passing out, severe loss of strength and energy, tachycardia, arrhythmia, confusion, diarrhea, severe constipation, vomiting, urinary retention, or lack of sweat (HCAHPS).
+• Patient may experience fatigue, blurred vision, dizziness, constipation, headache, dry mouth, change in taste, nausea, vomiting, loss of strength and energy, bloating, insomnia, or anxiety.
+Have patient report immediately to prescriber tachycardia, abnormal heartbeat, sexual dysfunction, confusion, diarrhea, urinary retention, or lack of sweat (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for healthcare professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience and judgment in diagnosing, treating and advising patients.